 95.02: Definitions

 Health care facility.
-An individual, partnership, association, corporation or trust or any person or group of persons that employs health care providers, including any hospital, clinic, convalescent or nursing home, charitable home for the aged, community health agency, substance use disorder treatment program, pharmacy or other provider of health care services licensed, or subject to licensing by, the Department of Public Health.
+An individual, partnership, association, corporation, trust, or any person or group of persons that employs health care providers—including, but not limited to, any hospital, clinic, convalescent or nursing home, charitable home for the aged, community health agency, substance use disorder treatment program, or pharmacy—that is licensed or subject to licensing by the Department of Public Health.
+This definition includes a health care facility’s agents and predecessors in interest.

 Health care provider.
-An individual who is a licensed health care provider under the provisions of chapter 111J or 112 including, but not limited to, registered nurses, licensed practical nurses, advanced practice registered nurses, physicians, physician assistants, chiropractors, dentists, occupational therapists, physical therapists, optometrists, pharmacists, podiatrists, psychologists, social workers, and licensed alcohol and drug counselors, or any other health care provider who performs or has performed health care related services for and under the control of a health care facility.
+An individual who is a licensed health care provider under the provisions of chapter 111J or 112—including, but not limited to, registered nurses, licensed practical nurses, advanced practice registered nurses, physicians, physician assistants, chiropractors, dentists, occupational therapists, physical therapists, optometrists, pharmacists, podiatrists, psychologists, social workers, and licensed alcohol and drug counselors—or any other individual who provides or has provided health care related services for and under the control of a health care facility.
+This definition includes a health care provider’s agents and predecessors in interest.

-Medical debt.
-Any debt incurred or any obligation owed directly to a health care provider or health care facility for the payment of money arising out of any agreement or contract, express or implied, for the provision of health care services as defined in M.G.L. c.
+Health care services.
+This term has the same meaning as set forth at M.G.L. c.
 176O, s.
 1.

+Medical debt.
+Any monetary debt incurred or monetary obligation owed by an individual to a health care provider or health care facility arising out of the provision of health care services.

 95.03: Requirements

-(1) No health care provider or health care facility shall report any portion of medical debt to a consumer reporting agency, as defined in M.G.L. c.
+(1) No health care provider or health care facility shall report or cause to be reported any portion of medical debt to a consumer reporting agency, as defined in M.G.L. c.
 93, s.
 50.

-(2) All contracts executed on or after January 15, 2027 between debt collectors and health care providers or health care facilities for the purchase or collection of medical debt, must contain a provision that prohibits the reporting of any portion of medical debt to a consumer reporting agency, as defined in M.G.L. c.
+(2) All contracts executed on or after January 15, 2027, between debt collectors and health care providers or health care facilities for the purchase or collection of medical debt, must contain a provision that prohibits the contracting parties and their agents from reporting, or causing to be reported, any portion of medical debt to a consumer reporting agency, as defined in M.G.L. c.
 93, s.
 50.

-(3) Contracts executed prior to January 15, 2027 that extend beyond April 15, 2027, must be terminated or amended to include a provision that prohibits the reporting of any portion of medical debt to a consumer reporting agency, as defined in M.G.L. c.
+(3) All contracts executed prior to January 15, 2027, with a contract term that extends beyond April 15, 2027, must be terminated or amended to include a provision that prohibits the contracting parties and their agents from reporting, or causing to be reported, any medical debt to a consumer reporting agency, as defined in M.G.L. c.
 93, s.
 50, by April 15, 2027.

 (4) Failure to comply with the requirements of this regulation is a violation of M.G.L. c.
 93A.
 The Department of Public Health may refer allegations of violations of this section to the Office of the Attorney General.

-(5) Nothing contained herein shall prohibit an individual from pursuing remedies available pursuant to M.G.L. c.
+(5) Nothing contained in this regulation shall prohibit, preempt, limit, or reduce any individual rights and remedies available pursuant to M.G.L. c.
 93A.

 95.04: Waivers

-The Commissioner may waive the applicability to a particular health care facility or health care provider of one of more of the requirements imposed by 105 CMR 95.000 upon finding that:

-(A) Compliance would cause undue hardship to health care facility or health care provider; and
+The Commissioner may waive the applicability to a particular health care facility or health care provider of one of more of the requirements imposed by 105 CMR 95.00 if (A) the health care facility or health care provider provides to the Commissioner a written request that identifies the requirements for which it seeks a waiver and documentation supporting its request, and (B) with respect to each requirement waived, the Commissioner makes a written finding that compliance would cause undue hardship to the health care facility or health care provider.
+The Commissioner shall make available to the public, by reasonably prompt publication on the Department’s website, a copy of all written requests and written findings made pursuant to this section.

-(B) The health care facility or health care provider provides to the Commissioner written documentation supporting its request for a waiver.

 95.05: Severability